dotnet-presentations/dotnet-maui-workshop/Part 2 - MVVM/README.md

 ### Create a Monkey Service

 We are ready to create a method that will retrieve the monkey data from the internet.
-We will first implement this with a simple HTTP request using HttpClient!
+We will first implement this with a simple HTTP request using HttpClient.
 We will do this inside of our `MonkeyService.cs` file that is located in the `Services` folder.

 1. Inside of the `MonkeyService.cs`, let's add a new method to get all Monkeys: